What Is Dye Sublimation?

-Are you new to the world of personalisation?
-If you're determined to start a personalised gift business, dye sublimation printing is one of the easiest techniques to learn, with fantastic results and maximum quality.
+Want to get into the world of personalisation?
+If you're planning to start a business with personalised products, sublimation printing is one of the easiest techniques to learn.

 How does sublimation work?

-Dye sublimation printing is a very simple task, and the results are fantastic.
-So, if you’re getting started with this personalisation technique, these are the steps you should follow:
+Dye sublimation printing is a very simple process and the final result looks just great.
+So if you’re getting started with this personalisation technique, these are the steps you should follow:

-- Choose an image from your computer: you may use graphic design software to modify it, but you can also use it directly with no editing.
-There is plenty of free graphic editing software available nowadays.
+- Choose an image on your computer.
+Feel free to edit it with a graphic design software if you want to.
+There is plenty of free graphic design software tools available nowadays.

-- Place the paper’s printed side in contact with the surface of the objects you want to personalise.
-If you are decorating a mug, place the printed side of the paper against it and attach it with heat-resistant tape to fix the paper in the right position.
+- Place the paper’s printed side against the surface of the object you want to personalise.
+If you are decorating a mug, place the printed side of the paper against it and attach it with heat-resistant tape.

-- Place the item and the printed paper on the heat press that you will have previously set up to the right temperature, pressure and time configuration.
-Close the press to apply heat: this is when SUBLIMATION happens.
-The ink, activated by heat, goes directly from a solid to a gaseous state, blending into the surface of the object.
+- Put the item with the printed paper on the heat press, previously set to the required temperature, pressure and time, and press.
+The ink, activated by heat, goes directly from a solid to a gaseous state bonding to the surface of the object.

-- When the time set has elapsed, carefully remove the item from the press and carefully peel off the paper.
+- Remove the item from the press and carefully peel off the paper.
 We recommend using a protective glove because the press can reach very high temperatures.

 Conclusions about sublimation

-It’s a digital printing technique that allows you to personalise products on a substrate.
-Dye sublimation requires heat for the design to transfer correctly to the surface you want to print on.
+Sublimation is a digital printing technique for personalising products.
+It uses heat to transfer the design onto the surface you want to print on.

 Print your design with an inkjet printer on sublimation paper.
-It works like a carrier for the inks.
 Place the paper’s printed side against the object you are personalising and press.
 Carefully remove the sublimation paper and you have your personalised product ready to sell.

-As you can see, working with sublimation can be very simple, and the results are fantastic.
-Join one of the best personalisation techniques, and share your results
+As you can see, working with sublimation can be very simple, and the final result looks always great.
+Join one of the best personalisation techniques, and share your results!